READING REFLECTION #1

 2010 API Score: 847

 Growth Target N/A because group is over 800.
-However, the scores did increase from 832 to 847 in 2010.
+However, the

 English Language Learners: (ELL) Population